 Both SEEK1 and SEEK2 will have a simulation of “How To Start a Business” run by TeamBusiness.

-Participants start with the weekend spent in the Boston area visiting laboratories at Harvard University’s Wyss Institute, the Harvard School of Engineering and Applied Sciences and the Genetically Engineered Machine (iGEM) Foundation, an offshoot of the Massachusetts Institute of Technology.
+Participants started with the weekend spent in the Boston area visiting laboratories at Harvard University’s Wyss Institute, the Harvard School of Engineering and Applied Sciences and the Genetically Engineered Machine (iGEM) Foundation, an offshoot of the Massachusetts Institute of Technology.

 The National Academy of Engineering recently challenged engineers and the general public to make a 2-minute video about the true meaning of engineering.
 Dr. Sujata Bhatia’s video can be viewed below.
 Dr. Bhatia was a keynote speaker for SEEK3 in 2013.

-- Introduce K-12 teachers to key stages of engineering product development in a hands-on way through the Co-create, Design, Build and Operate (CDBO) approach using three activity challenges (Aerial Vehicle, Ground Vehicle, and Renewable Energy)
+- Introduced K-12 teachers to key stages of engineering product development in a hands-on way through the Co-create, Design, Build and Operate (CDBO) approach using three activity challenges (Aerial Vehicle, Ground Vehicle, and Renewable Energy)

 SEEK1 and SEEK2 took place from June 2nd - 6th, 2014.

 SEEK3 took place from June 7th - 13th, 2014.

 SEEK4 took place from July 14th - 25th, 2014.